 - 6.1.3 The A51 is currently being evaluated for a pinch point scheme and provisional funding has been secured.
 This was confirmed in a recent Department of Communities and Local Government (DCLG) Local Growth Fund announcement.
 This has two inter-related components: first the A51/A54 junction at Tarvin roundabout and secondly the A51/B5132 junction at Stamford Bridge.
 Cheshire West and Chester will now start work on design and business case development. - 6.1.4 The population growth in all the main centres which feeds pupils to Tarporley High School (THS) potentially has a detrimental impact on the volume of traffic on the A51 between the Tarvin roundabout and Chester, particularly at peak times.
-This is because Tarvin, which traditionally sends secondary aged children to THS, happens
+This is because Tarvin, which traditionally sends secondary aged children to THS, happens to be the furthest settlement of significant size from THS.
+The three secondary schools

-- to be the furthest settlement of significant size from THS.
-The three secondary schools which are closer to Tarvin than THS are all to the west of Tarvin towards Chester, i.e. Christleton, Bishop's Bluecoat and Upton. - 6.1.5 As at November 2016 Tarvin is served by two bus services: the C82 Northwich Chester Northwich and the C84 Nantwich Chester Nantwich.
+- which are closer to Tarvin than THS are all to the west of Tarvin towards Chester, i.e. Christleton, Bishop's Bluecoat and Upton. - 6.1.5 As at November 2016 Tarvin is served by two bus services: the C82 Northwich Chester Northwich and the C84 Nantwich Chester Nantwich.
 Both routes are currently run by Arriva but the C82 service is more truncated with no evening timetable.
 Chester railway station is accessible via the bus service, which affords access to the national railway network.

 - 6.2.1 Consultation on the emerging Neighbourhood Plan revealed, inter alia, the following significant concerns in relation to transport: - the inability of the A51 and A54, not just at peak periods, to cope with vehicular traffic, particularly travelling in an east west direction; - the fact that any more significant development ultimately feeding onto the A51/A54 will bring with it an exacerbation of this congestion problem; - traffic congestion in Tarvin High Street; - concern that Church Street/Tarporley Road and Tarvin High Street are being used as an unofficial park and ride facility.
-Note: whilst congestion is within the scope of the Neighbourhood Plan, bus services are not, so there is no suggested policy to address this; - a need to invest in safe walking, cycling and mobility scooter routes (see chapter on Leisure); - the speed at which traffic accelerates and subsequently travels from the roundabout in a south easterly direction along the A51 Tarvin by-pass making the pedestrian crossing on Hockenhull Lane dangerous; - traffic speed along the A54 at By Pass Road making it difficult for pedestrians to cross to and from the village; and, - the availability of car parking.
-S&E Data, Section 4 updates the Parish Council's evaluation of all potential sites.
-The Steering Group agrees with the Parish Council that the most suitable site for a public car park in Tarvin village is the Garden Field.
-The development of a car park on this site would need to take into account the potential impact on the setting of key Heritage Assets, e.g. St Andrew's Church (Grade 1 listed), The Vicarage, the Former Grammar School, etc. - 6.2.2 The following plans and documents support this policy - National Planning Policy framework - Cheshire West and Chester Local Plan - Neighbourhood Plan Steering Group community surveys
+Note: whilst congestion is within the scope of the Neighbourhood Plan, bus services are not, so there is no suggested policy to address this; - a need to invest in safe walking, cycling and mobility scooter routes (see chapter on Leisure); - the speed at which traffic accelerates and subsequently travels from the roundabout in a south easterly direction along the A51 Tarvin By-pass making the pedestrian crossing on Hockenhull Lane dangerous; - traffic speed along the A54 at By-Pass Road making it difficult for pedestrians to cross to and from the village; and, - the availability of car parking.
+Appendix 11 updates the Parish Council's evaluation of all potential sites.
+The Steering Group agrees with the Parish Council that the most suitable site for a public car park in Tarvin village is the Garden Field. - 6.2.2 The following plans and documents support this policy - National Planning Policy framework - Cheshire West and Chester Local Plan - Neighbourhood Plan Steering Group community surveys